alibeyram/GettingAndCleaningData/README.md

 1. Download all the files and unzip it.
 2. Set the working directory to the dicrectory with unziped files
 3. Run eigther of run.Rmd (Markdown file) or the script run_analysis.R
+4. For more information about the script please read the run.Rmd which guide you through the code.